Clean Missing Data module

 How to use Clean Missing Data

 This module lets you define a cleaning operation.
 You can also save the cleaning operation so that you can apply it later to new data.
-See the following links for a description of how to create and save a cleaning process:
+See the following sections of how to create and save a cleaning process:

 The cleaning method that you use for handling missing values can dramatically affect your results.
 We recommend that you experiment with different methods.
 Consider both the justification for use of a particular method, and the quality of the results.